chippiekizzle/Klamath_Reservoirs/README.md

 # Klamath Reservoirs Time Series Analysis
-Data analysis of algal blooms in two Klamath Reservoirs (Copco & Iron Gate) from 2015 - 2020 using Sentinel-2 imagery.
+This repository involves data analysis of algal blooms in two Klamath Reservoirs (Copco & Iron Gate) from 2015 - 2020 using Sentinel-2 satellite imagery.
-Four spectral indices (NDVI, NDCI, B8AB4, B3B2) applied to Sentinel-2 imagery were compared to in situ chlorophyll-a and Microcystin data.
+Four spectral indices (NDVI, NDCI, B8AB4, B3B2) applied to Sentinel-2 imagery were compared to in situ chlorophyll-a and microcystin toxin data.

 ## Google Earth Engine Scripts
 * Download .csv files of the four spectral indices from Google Earth Engine using [this code](https://code.earthengine.google.com/2a174867fc402f1647e2e9e228d2644e).
 This is the bulk of the analysis.